Federal agency asks for disposition plans for canceled Atlantic Coast Pipeline

 Nelson County was one of several localities that would have been crossed in Virginia; the project had been set to cut through 27 miles in the county.
 The 600-mile project was planned to cross West Virginia, Virginia and North Carolina.

 Specifically, FERC asked ACP to provide a schedule – including initiation and completion dates – for disposition and restoration.
-FERC’s request also asks for description on restoration activities on disturbed rights of way, as well as updates on ACP’s consultation with landowners on preferences for restoration.
+FERC’s request also asks for a description of restoration activities on disturbed rights of way, as well as updates on ACP’s consultation with landowners on preferences for restoration.

 Information on landowners’ preferences should include, as applicable, hopes for how to restore disturbed areas or whether to remove felled trees, FERC added.